dannytech/ffmpeg-remote-transcoder/README.md

 * `Server`
     * `Host`: The hostname or IP used to connect to the transcoding server
     * `Username`: The SSH username, should be created on the server and have access to the transcode location
+    * `IdentityFile` (optional): An SSH private key to use for authentication with the server
     * `WorkingDirectory`: The location of the mounted working directory on the server
     * `FfmpegPath` (optional, default `/usr/bin/ffmpeg`): The location of the Ffmpeg binary on the server
     * `FfprobePath` (optional, default `/usr/bin/ffprobe`): The location of the Ffprobe binary on the server